d-bl/MAE-gf/docs/fish.md

 Fish can also be made using the <span class="elem">Droste function</span> of GroundForge.
 See page [_Droste_](droste).

 Broader fish can be made, e.g. with four cloth stitches.
 In some Milanese grounds, the heads and tails are made as a cloth stitch with pairs.
 Groundforge does not support this.
 Making the head and tail as a half spider is supported.
-Please note: if a fish has an odd number of bones, like B3, the weavers change direction at the next set of fish.
-This is not shown in the definitions used for the examples.

 ## Fish notation